jep-project/jep/protocol.md

       extensionId: [0,1] String // option identifier
     }

 When the user has chosen an option the frontend should insert the insert text.
 If the chosen option contained an "extensionId" property, then the frontend must indicate the invocation of the option by a separate message and wait for an response by a ContentSync message.
 This gives the backend a chance to do more advanced insertions.
-The frontend must not allow users to type until the ContentSync response was received or a timeout occured.
+The frontend must not allow users to type until the ContentSync response was received or a timeout occurred.

     message CompletionInvocation {
       extensionId: String      // extension ID as defined by the completion option "extensionId"